 The psychedelic Beatles song written about John Lennon’s extra-marital affair

-As we listen to bands like The Beatles and The Rolling Stones it can become easy to be swept up in the magic.
-The tantalising ideals of a rock star are what usually attracts us to them in the first place.
-However, one must always remember that underneath it all there is a fillable human walking the walk and talking the talk.
+As we listen to bands like The Beatles and The Rolling Stones, it can become easy to be swept up in the magic, the prestige and the nostalgia.
+The tantalising ideals of a rock star are what usually attracts us to them in the first place and, as time passes by, this idealism only ever grows.
+However, one must always remember that there is a fallible human being walking the walk and talking the talk underneath it all.

-Usually, that talking takes place on record and for John Lennon and The Beatles, one song which has always been an ode to these misdeeds has been misread and misinterpreted for years.
-We’re taking a look back at the classic from Rubber Soul, ‘Norwegian Wood’.
+Usually, that talking takes place on record, and for John Lennon and The Beatles, one song which has always been an ode to these misdeeds has been misread and misinterpreted for years.
+We’re taking a look back at a Rubber Soul classic, the psychedelic majesty of ‘Norwegian Wood’.

-Lennon sat on the fence when he was asked about his opinion on the track, ‘4th Time Around’ by Rolling Stone in 1968 as he avoided further confrontation, stating: “I didn’t like it…I was very paranoid.
+Lennon sat on the fence when he was asked about his opinion on the track, ‘4th Time Around’, a song many suggest was Dylan aiming at Lennon, by Rolling Stone in 1968.
+He avoided further confrontation, stating: “I didn’t like it…I was very paranoid.
 I just didn’t like what I felt I was feeling – I thought it was an out-and-out skit, you know, but it wasn’t.
 It was great.”

-In truth though, the song was deliberately rolled up in metaphor and mystique, much like Bob Dylan did, because Lennon was intensely paranoid that he would reveal the song’s hidden intent—the extramarital affair he had enjoyed. “‘Norwegian Wood’ is my song completely.
+In truth though, the song was deliberately rolled up in metaphor and mystique, much like Bob Dylan did, because Lennon was intensely paranoid that he would reveal the song’s hidden sentiment and his secret exposed—the extramarital affair he had enjoyed. “‘Norwegian Wood’ is my song completely.
 It was about an affair I was having,” replied Lennon when speaking to David Sheff in 1980.

 “I was very careful and paranoid because I didn’t want my wife, Cyn, to know that there really was something going on outside of the household.
 I’d always had some kind of affairs going on, so I was trying to be sophisticated in writing about an affair… but in such a smoke-screen way that you couldn’t tell.
 But I can’t remember any specific woman it had to do with.”

-One way in which Lennon managed to keep the affair under wraps, even after putting it on record, was the use of one instrument, the sitar.
-“I had bought, earlier, a crummy sitar in London… and played the ‘Norwegian Wood’ bit,” remembered George Harrison back in 1980.
+One way in which Lennon managed to keep the affair under wraps, even after putting it on record, was the use of one instrument; the sitar.
+It distracted casual fans from the content at hand.
+“I had bought, earlier, a crummy sitar in London… and played the ‘Norwegian Wood’ bit,” remembered George Harrison back in 1980, who played the instrument.